Friday, October 15, 2010

 The biggest challenge is to identify the women of the Commonwealth Clothing Factory.
 If you had a nanna or great aunt who worked at the Factory in World War 1, have a look and see if you can identify her.

-This edition of the Commonwealth of Australia Gazette contains an interesting report on the tunnel diggers at Gallipoli and France.
+Commonwealth of Australia Gazette contains an interesting report on the tunnel diggers at Gallipoli and France.
 Despite the peculiar numbering of the editions, this series of Gazettes seems to contain reports on the situation at Gallipoli.

 This photo was taken at Broadmeadows Camp in 1914, and has the label on the back "Headquarters Detail 7th Battalion 1st AIF".
 The men would roughly speaking be identifiable at the top of the first embarkation list of the 7th Battalion Headquarters personnel, but some changes occurred in those personnel between the photo and the embarkation roll.
 For instance, the owner of the photo is in the photo, but had been transferred to the Machine Gun section prior to embarkation.
 I would be grateful for any help with further identifications than the ones I have here